-Associate Degree Registered nurses with an unencumbered license in the State of Washington have the option to complete the Bachelor of Science in Nursing (BSN).
+Associate Degree Registered Nurses (RNs) with an unencumbered license in the state of Washington have the option to complete the Bachelor of Science in Nursing (BSN).
 This program can be completed in as little as four quarters and much of the course work is completed online.
-To be considered for the RN-BSN program, the applicant must have completed 40 general education credits in an Associate degree in Nursing program, including:
+To be considered for the RN-BSN program, the applicant must have completed 40 general education credits in an Associate Degree in Nursing (ADN) program, including: